Coach Dave Love

 This opportunity spurred several others including working with both Grant Hill and DeShawn Stevenson.
 The Oklahoma City Thunder became interested in Dave’s success and hired him as their Shooting Consultant for their D-League team, the Tulsa 66ers, in 2010-11.
 His work with players Ryan Reid, Jerome Dyson and Elijah Millsap led to his promotion as Shooting Consultant for the Thunder.

 In 2013 Coach Love was hired by the Cleveland Cavaliers to work with fellow Canadian Tristan Thompson.
 Thompson became the first player in NBA history to switch is dominant shooting hand, and under Coach Love’s guidance increased his career high from the free throw line from 60% to 69%.

-Dave is current working with players from the Orlando Magic.
+Dave is currently working with players from the Orlando Magic.

 While working with NBA teams and players has given Dave wonderful experiences and has allowed him to work with some of the best players in the world, his true calling and passion lies in working with young basketball players and helping them improve their shooting skills.

-Dave has run clinics for Basketball BC, Basketball Saskatchewan, Basketball Manitoba, Basketball New Brunswick, the University of Calgary, Mount Royal University, the University of Lethbridge, UPEI and the University of Regina and Basketball New South Wales, Australia.
+Dave has run clinics for Basketball BC, Basketball Saskatchewan, Basketball Manitoba, Basketball New Brunswick, the University of Calgary, Mount Royal University, the University of Lethbridge, UPEI, the University of Regina and Basketball New South Wales, Australia.

 Orlando Magic (2014 – present)